mpdehaan/Elevator/README.md

 The examples directory shows how to do this and includes a test program that drives some of these objects.

+Just do what the examples do.

 Additional capabilities
 =======================

 Elevator provides some shorthand ('data', 'attr', and 'lazy') around Moose attribute boilerplate.
-Attributes must be flagged with 'data' to show up in the serializer, and because they are based on the serializer, the NoSql or Sql drivers.
-Lazy is a shortcut around Moose's excellent lazy loading, and attr is just a simple wrapper around 'has'.
-This is explained in the documentation for BaseObject.
+Attributes must be flagged with 'data' to show up in the serializer or database/NoSql saving.

+Lazy is a shortcut around Moose's excellent lazy loading, and attr is a thin wrapper around Moose's has.
-Elevator also provides some basic error classes for raising typed exceptions in Moose, along with an ErrorCatcher module for intercepting them and producing reasonable stack traces.
-This allows for installing a global error handler around a program with polymorphic error handling behavior.
-Use of the error handling piece of Elevator is optional though Elevator does use these exception objects internally.
-Also see the examples directory for a demo of a global error handling loop.
+You should really read the Moose tutorials to fully understand things.

+Elevator does not hide Moose from you, it just makes some things simpler.

 Documentation
 =============